 The Information Technology department currently does not have a web designer for the Pierce College website.
 Carlos Guzman is the web architect, but is not assigned to maintain the site’s presentation.
+They need someone who will be able to do things like improving user flow and updating all the information on it.

 According to Vice President of Administrative Services Rolf Schleicher, they have been looking for a web designer for some time now to fulfill requirements and guidelines set by the Americans for Disabilities Act (ADA).